Abacavir Sulfate - Uses, Dosage, Warnings, and Side Effects

 • This medication may cause excess body fat in some patients.
 Inform the doctor if a child notices changes in body shape.

-• This medication does not prevent the transmission of HIV during sexual activity.
-Use latex condoms and do not share needles, toothbrushes, or razor blades with others.
+• This medication can not be used to prevent needles, toothbrushes, or razor blades with others.

-• Consult the doctor before taking any prescription or non-prescription medications, as well as herbal or vitamin supplements.
+• Consult the doctor before taking any medications or supplements.

 Oral solution at 20 mg/mL and tablet at 300 mg.
 It is indicated for the treatment of HIV infection in combination with other antiretroviral agents.
 For HIV infection, the usual dose is 300 mg taken by mouth every 12 hours, or 600 mg taken by mouth once daily.

-• To treat HIV infection in combination with other antiretroviral agents, this medication is available in an oral solution form with a strength of 20 mg/mL and a tablet form with a strength of 300 mg.
+• To treat HIV infection along with other antiretroviral agents, this medication is available in an oral solution form with a strength of 20 mg/mL and a tablet form with a strength of 300 mg.

-• For neonates and infants under 3 months of age, the safety and effectiveness of this medication have not been established.
+• For neonates and infants under three months of age, the safety of this drug has not been established.

-• For those over 3 months of age, the recommended oral solution dosage is 8 mg/kg taken orally every 12 hours or 16 mg/kg/day.
-The daily dosage should not exceed 600 mg.
+• For those over three months of age, the recommended oral solution dosage is 8 mg/kg taken orally every 12 hours or 16 mg/kg/day.
+The daily dosage must be within 600 mg.

-Dosage and Administration: For treating HIV infection, oral dosage forms such as solution or tablets are recommended.
-The dosage varies depending on the patient's age, weight, and health condition.
+For treating HIV infection, oral dosage forms such as solutions or tablets are recommended.
+The dosage varies based on the age, weight, and health condition of the patient.

 Considerations for Administration:

-Dosage adjustments are not needed in renal impairment patients.
+Dosage adjustments are not needed in patients with renal impairment.
 However, for patients with mild hepatic impairment (Child-Pugh A), the dose should be reduced to 200 mg taken by mouth every 12 hours, using the oral solution.

 Contraindications: